- WHERE TO STAY

 From the third attraction onwards you enjoy up to a 50% discount on standard tickets.

 Using a local private car and driver is a very attractive option and for small groups can be very affordable too.
-For those coming from Rome you can be met at Centrale Stationafter using the fast trains or you can set out from your Rome accommodation.
+For those coming from Rome you can be met at Centrale Station.

-Your English speaking driver will meet n greet you at Naples Centrale Station, hotel or cruise ship or Rome hotel and will ensure your trip encompasses exactly what you want to see at a pace set by you.
+Your English speaking driver will meet n greet you at Naples Centrale Station and will ensure your trip encompasses exactly what you want to see at a pace set by you.

 All vehicles are non smoking and fully air conditioned.